shahdevangp/FabConRTITutorial/README.md

-# Fabric - Real Time Intelligence
+# European Microsoft Fabric Conference - Real Time Intelligence Tutorial

-## Building a medallion architecture using Fabric Real-Time Intelligence
+## Building a Fabric Real-Time Intelligence solution in a day

 To get started proceed to the moaw.